 Use of SWALIM's live map for water sources information access in drought response

-Somalia has been experiencing one of the most severe drought conditions in the recent past, following consecutive seasons of poor rainfall across the country.
-Many parts of the country are experiencing acute water shortage and dramatic decline in food security.
-As a result, the humanitarian agencies have scaled up interventions since the beginning of the year to respond to the drought and prevent famine in the country/in response to the ongoing drought, humanitarian agencies have scaled up emergency interventions to prevent famine.
+Somalia has been experiencing one of the most severe drought conditions in the recent past, following consecutive seasons of failed rainfall across the country.
+Many parts of the country are experiencing acute water shortage and dramatic deterioration of food security.
+As a result, the humanitarian agencies have scaled up interventions since the beginning of the year to respond to the drought and prevent famine.

 FAO SWALIM continues to provide information on weather, river levels and groundwater, which informs planning and prioritization of water related interventions.
 Key among the ongoing drought interventions by different clusters is water trucking for domestic use and livestock watering.
 Majority of the water sources in the country dried up due to the prolonged drought, including the only perennial rivers in the country – Juba and Shabelle.
 Groundwater from key strategic water sources, mainly boreholes, became the only source of water for both rural and urban use across the country.
 There was need therefore, to keep monitoring the status of these strategic boreholes, and provide information to the humanitarian agencies to plan and carry out water trucking and other interventions.

 Keeping up to date information and providing an updated information on the strategic boreholes requires a consolidated effort of different stakeholders.
 This would ensure country wide coverage, as government water authorities and other partners complement each other with information based on their area of operation.